ndxn/Partners-in-Wine/README.md

 ### Machine Learning

 SciKitLearn is the ML library we'll be using to create a classifier.
-Deep neural network was used to train our model.
-For the red and white wine's accuracy, we got 84% and 87% respectively.
+Deep neural network, Random Forest, and Logistic regression were used to train our model.

 ### Dashboard